By Jeff Wright

 _ Well ventilated area

 The most common way to determine the percentage of fiberglass and resin in a laminate is to use a high-temperature oven as shown in Figure 1.
 The sample is placed a ceramic crucible and then the weight is measured before and after the resin is baked out of the laminate at over 1,000°F.

-You can obtain reliable results weighing a cured sample of the laminate on a small, accurate scale such as the WEST SYSTEM® 320 Small Batch Scale.
+You can obtain reliable results weighing a cured sample of the laminate on a small, accurate scale such as a gram scale.
 Next, place this sample into a clean cast iron frying pan (that will no longer be used for food!) and use a propane torch to burn away the resin (see Figure 2).
 Do this outdoors, away from flammable materials, and do not inhale the fumes.